SeanJxie/raytracing-in-python/README.md

 Is it slow?
 Yes.
 Very, very, very unbearably slow.
 I paid the appropriate price.

-To remedy the slowness of this all, I recommend running the raytracer with [PyPy](https://www.pypy.org/), which is reportedly 4.8 times faster than CPython 3.7.
+To remedy the slowness of this all, I recommend running the raytracer with [PyPy](https://www.pypy.org/), which I've measured to be about 35 times faster than CPython when running the raytracer on the demo scene.